-5.2 Banking and finance
+5.2 Banking and Finance

 Descriptor: An entry-level lawyer who practises in Banking and Finance should be able to demonstrate competence in advising clients on some of the common ways to finance commercial transactions and they should be able to demonstrate competence in drafting simple loan agreements and associated security documents, and in taking the actions required to perfect those securities.
 Element Performance criteria The lawyer has competently: 1.
+Preliminary identified one or more ways of financing a borrower's
-Preliminary investigation identified one or more ways of financing a borrower's proposal and identified the securities available to a financier in the situation undertaken any necessary preliminary searches and inquiries to investigate issues of ownership, title and the capacity of any party to enter into the proposed financial arrangement identified any consents to, or notifications of, the proposed financial arrangement required by existing financial or contractual arrangements identified any requirements imposed on the financier by law in respect of the proposed financial arrangement.
-2. Planning planned the steps to be taken to effect the proposed the arrangement including identifying and recording any critical dates, identifying any necessary searches and inquiries and identifying the required documentation 3.
-Documentation drafted the relevant loan and security documents informed the borrower of their obligations in relation to the arrangement including any personal obligations under any guarantees complied with any legislative requirements relating to the proposed arrangement 4.
-Due Diligence undertaken any further searches and inquiries required and advised the client what experts need to be engaged for due diligence (accountants etc.)

-Finalisation had the transaction documentation executed, and (if necessary) stamped and registered according to law and good practice.
+- Preliminary identified one or more ways of financing a borrower's proposal and identified the securities available to a financier in the situation - undertaken any necessary preliminary searches and inquiries to investigate issues of ownership, title and the capacity of any party to enter into the proposed financial arrangement

+• identified any consents to, or notifications of, the proposed financial arrangement required by existing financial or contractual arrangements • identified any requirements imposed on the financier by law in respect of the proposed financial arrangement.
+2. Planning • planned the steps to be taken to effect the proposed arrangement including identifying and recording any critical dates, identifying any necessary searches and inquiries and identifying the required documentation 3.
+Documentation • drafted the relevant loan and security documents • informed the borrower of their obligations in relation to the arrangement including any personal obligations under any guarantees • complied with any legislative requirements relating to the proposed arrangement 4.
+Due Diligence • undertaken any further searches and inquiries required and advised the client what experts need to be engaged for due diligence (accountants etc.) 5.
+Finalisation • had the transaction documentation executed, and (if necessary) stamped and registered according to law and good practice.